Spies In The Field: As Farming Goes High-Tech, Espionage Threat Grows

 In 2011, a field manager for agribusiness giant Pioneer Hi-Bred International found a man on his knees in an Iowa field, digging up seed corn.

-It was Mo Hailong—also known as Robert Mo—according to court documents.
+It was Mo Hailong — also known as Robert Mo — according to court documents.
 Hailong, who is originally from China, pleaded guilty in January 2016 to conspiring to steal trade secrets involving corn seed developed by Monsanto and Pioneer.

-Jason Griess, the assistant U.S. Attorney for the Southern District of Iowa, says the investigation began as a simple matter of a farmer being suspicious about something he saw and reporting it.
+Jason Griess, the assistant U.S. attorney for the Southern District of Iowa, says the investigation began as a simple matter of a farmer being suspicious about something he saw and reporting it.
 Digging up seeds in an open field may be simple, but it is difficult to put a precise value on the loss in cases involving trade secrets.

 "Without question, the value of the seed technology in our case was absolutely off the charts," Griess says.
 "There's simply no disputing by anyone how valuable this is."